EN JP

 Meaning "little viola," the name symbolizes the violin's delicate, beautiful tone and the amazing musical possibilities that can be created from its tiny body.

-As its name suggests, the violin, which has been loved for centuries, is like a little jewel in the world of music.
+As its name suggests, the violin, which has been loved for centuries, is the queen of the classical music world.

 LIST